Dan-Levi/wpbridge-rust/README.md

 + `/wip.isreserved` Check if is reserved or sharing stats.
 + `/wip.reserve` Toggles share/reserve statistics. **BY DEFAULT: share**

-## Coming in next update
+## Upcoming features

++ **Loot statistics:** The different resources and containers that players loot.
-+ Kill feed implementation: `Displays a kill feed on your WordPress site showing who killed who.`
++ **Kill feed implementation:** Displays a kill feed on your WordPress site showing who killed who.

 ## FAQ
 + **Does this plugin have any plugin dependencies?**